shuque/dane/README.md

 is populated with additional diagnostic information, such as DANE and PKIX authentication status, the verified certificate chains, and the verification status of each DANE TLSA record processed.

+If dane.Config.DiagMode is set to true, then DialTLSA() and DialStartTLSA() will return a working TLS connection handle even if server authentication fails (rather than an error), but will populate the dane.Config's DiagError member with the appropriate error instead.

 ### Example code